2017 speakers will be announced soon.

 If you know a bright high school student, urge them to apply!

-A regular registration including meals, materials and all sessions sells for $475.
 The Scholarship program enables select high school students to attend at no cost.
+A value of $300.

 Guidelines and Overview for Shining City Scholarships